mfouesneau/gitpod-cpp-project-template/README.md

 I set this up with [Doxygen](https://www.doxygen.nl/index.html).
-The official Doxygen site contains plenty of information on how to use the Doxygen syntax and to generate *.html files of documentation.
+The official Doxygen site contains plenty of information on using the Doxygen syntax and generating *.html files of documentation.

 ⚠️ **Note**: Annoyingly, _doxygen_ does not use the GitHub markdown flavor syntax.